 ® The ignition coil relay mod

 One of the most common recommendations on forums is the ignition coil relay mod.
-Like virtually everything else on the 'net however, the effectiveness of this modification is way over-valued.
-Putting a relay into the ignition circuit, can indeed be effective.
+Like virtually everything else on the 'net however, the recommendation is not well thought out.
+Putting a relay into the ignition circuit can indeed be effective.
 I did it for the first time maybe 40 years ago.
 Probably the most significant of Kettering ignition's weaknesses is that it is a voltage hog.
 The more you can get into it, the better it will work.
-This is how adjustments in dwell came about, for example.
+This is how adjustments in dwell came about also, for example.
 So theoretically at least, the mod can't hurt and really only help.

 Why can't vintage bike owners spend their energies on the things that really count?
 Careful engine tuning, proper clutch adjustment, avoiding Chinese replacement parts, and discovering and exercising factory assembly and adjustment ethic.
 So many are looking to get one up on the manufacturer and instead doing things that are worse than the manufacturer would ever have done.
-That's not high performance thinking but low performance.
+That's not high performance thinking.
+It's low performance thinking.

 Recommended reading: